Get

 How Are Bomb Sniffing Dogs Trained?

-Commercial bombs aren’t the only thread: there are tons of makeshift explosives out there.
+Commercial bombs aren’t the only threat: there are tons of makeshift explosives out there.
 And the only way for an EDD to detect them is to have in-depth knowledge of the aforementioned explosive groups.
-Here’s how ATF does it: first, they treat K-9s for a job well done to encourage them.
-After that, they are required to detect up to 20 different bomb scents without making a single mistake.
+Here’s how the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) does it: first, they treat K-9s for a job well done to encourage them.
+After that, dogs are required to detect up to 20 different bomb scents without making a single mistake.
 And two of those odors are brand-new for the dogs.
 Only then are the dogs truly ready for deployment.

 boxer police dog